ClarkLach/KinderBuilder/README.md

+Use ""npm run dev"" for development version.

+Use ""npm run build-electron"" to package as an electron application.

 This is being created for usage in a kindergarten classroom.

 This is a simple webapp that allows users to form sentences from a word bank.
 Instructors should have fine control over the words and users.